Antibody: Domain variability

 The chromosomal region that encodes an antibody is large and contains several distinct gene loci for each domain of the antibody—the chromosome region containing heavy chain genes (IGH@) is found on chromosome 14, and the loci containing lambda and kappa light chain genes (IGL@ and IGK@) are found on chromosomes 22 and 2 in humans.
 One of these domains is called the variable domain, which is present in each heavy and light chain of every antibody, but can differ in different antibodies generated from distinct B cells.
 Differences between the variable domains are located on three loops known as hypervariable regions (HV-1, HV-2 and HV-3) or complementarity-determining regions (CDR1, CDR2 and CDR3).
 CDRs are supported within the variable domains by conserved framework regions.
 The heavy chain locus contains about 65 different variable domain genes that all differ in their CDRs.
 Combining these genes with an array of genes for other domains of the antibody generates a large cavalry of antibodies with a high degree of variability.
-This combination is called V(D)J recombination discussed below.
+This combination is called V(D)J recombination and discussed below.